adangla/network_attacks/mac_flooding/README.md

 * Launch the "Express setup mode" by push the button around 3 seconds (All leds should be alight exept RPS)
 * Connect your computer to the management port
-* Check that the DHCP of the Express setup mode gives you an IP (it should be an 10/8 address like (randomly) 10.0.1.2/24)
+* Check that the DHCP of the Express setup mode gives you an IP (it should be an 10/8 address like (randomly) 10.0.0.2/24)
 * Open a navigator and go to 10.0.0.1.
 You will have a login popup.
 Put nothing in username and 'cisco' in password.
 After login, you should have a page like below.
 ![Configuration page of Cisco's switch](https://github.com/adangla/network_attacks/raw/master/mac_flooding/img/cisco-conf-switch1.png)
 Configure it as you want but do not forget what you put.
-Enable telnet in order to see the consequences of the attack.
+For this exercice, enable telnet in order to see the consequences of the attack.
 ![Configuration page of Cisco's switch](https://github.com/adangla/network_attacks/raw/master/mac_flooding/img/cisco-conf-switch2.png)
 Don't forget to change the mask
 ![Configuration page of Cisco's switch](https://github.com/adangla/network_attacks/raw/master/mac_flooding/img/cisco-conf-switch3.png)